 The Administrative Services component of the college provides comprehensive auxiliary services to enhance students' college experience.
 While sometimes viewed as behind-the-scenes operations, these activities help to ensure the smooth daily operation of WNCC buildings and grounds.
-The Business Office, Maintenance, Security, Parking, Facilities Reservations, Information Center, and Hazardous Materials Management comprise the functions supported by Administrative Services.
+The business office (accounts payable, accounts receivable, and cashier), maintenance and grounds, safety and security, parking, facilities reservations, information center, and hazardous materials management comprise the functions supported by Administrative Services.